szanata/lambda-toolkit/docs/aws/ses.md

 ## Client

-The SDK's SESv2 client is instantiated with not options.
+The SDK's SESv2 client is instantiated with no options.

 ## Members